 In 2013, the National Headache Foundation took a survey that revealed three-quarters of migraine patients felt that weather changes triggered their migraines.
-According to a study performed by the Atlanta Headache Center, weather was the fourth most commonly reported migraine trigger.
+According to the Atlanta Headache Center, weather is the fourth leading migraine trigger.

 Other studies have considered the particular weather changes that affect migraines.
-While barometric pressure changes are the most commonly blamed feature, some studies have been dedicated to researching why migraines become more frequent when lightning is in the area.
+While barometric pressure changes are the most commonly blamed feature, some studies have been dedicated to researching why the neurological condition becomes more frequent when lightning is in the area.

-While some migraine triggers can be avoided, we can’t escape the weather.
+While some triggers are avoidable, we can’t escape the weather.
 So how can you reduce the frequency or severity of your migraines if your triggers are unavoidable?

 How Upper Cervical Alignment Affects Migraines

-Upper cervical chiropractic involves diagnostic methods of precisely measuring a misalignment of the C1 and C2 along with low force corrections that realign the bones without the popping or cracking of general chiropractic.
+Upper cervical chiropractic involves diagnostic methods of precisely measuring misalignment of the C1 and C2.
+It involves low force corrections that realign the bones without the popping or cracking of general chiropractic.
 The result is a long-lasting correction that gives the body time to heal.
-Conditions brought about by issues caused by the misalignment can be helped, migraines included.
+Conditions due to a misalignment have a solution, including migraines.

-If you are suffering from migraines, especially if you have a history of head or neck trauma, find a practitioner near you and schedule a consultation.
+If you are suffering from this neurological condition, especially if you have a history of head or neck trauma, find a practitioner near you and schedule a consultation.